 - Windows and doors– must achieve a minimum rebate value of $250.

-For example: If your pre-retrofit EnerGuide rating was 250 GJ/year and your post-retrofit EnerGuide rating is 200 GJ/year you would do the following calculations:
+Example 1: If your pre-upgrade EnerGuide rating was 250 GJ/year and your post-upgrade EnerGuide rating is 200 GJ/year you would do the following calculations:

 - 250 GJ/year – 200 GJ/year = 50 GJ/year [This is the change in GJ/year of your EnerGuide rating.]